sumeet1999/insurance_decisciontree_classifier/README.md

 .
-├── train_model.py              # Python script to train the decision tree ├── insurance_rules.pl          # The Prolog knowledge base with facts and rules ├── insurance.csv               # The dataset used for training
-├── requirements.txt            # Python dependencies for the project
-└── README.md                   # This file
+├── train_model.py              # Python script to train the decision tree ├── insurance_rules.pl          # The Prolog knowledge base with facts and rules ├── Medicalpremium.csv               # The dataset used for training (must be downloaded) ├── requirements.txt            # Python dependencies for the project └── README.md                   # This file
 ```